marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/program-instrumentation-options.rst

   the area size or to remove it completely on a single function.
   If ``N=0``, no pad location is recorded.

-  The NOP instructions are inserted at-and maybe before, depending on :samp:`{M}` -the function entry address, even before the prologue.
+  The NOP instructions are inserted at---and maybe before, depending on :samp:`{M}` ---the function entry address, even before the prologue.

   The maximum value of :samp:`{N}` and :samp:`{M}` is 65535.